AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 We note that there is no precondition to verify.
 Does this mean that the triple is necessarily true?
 Yes.
-However, it does not mean that the precondition is respected by the programme to which the assignment belongs or that the precondition is at all possible.
+However, it does not mean that the precondition is respected by the program to which the assignment belongs or that the precondition is at all possible.
 Here the automatic provers come into play.

 For example, we can ask Frama-C to verify the following line